Scientific Basis for

 19–22

-Exposure to tobacco smoke and various pollutants may play a role in
+Exposure to tobacco smoke and various pollutants may play

 enhancing symptoms in susceptible individuals.